ifd3f/astrid.tech-old/blog/2021/02/07/grafana-debugging/index.md

 ![It's a crash spectrogram!](correlation-time.png)

-And sure enough, every one of these crashes seems to correspond with a drop in memory usage.
+And sure enough, every one of these crashes seems to correspond with that 1GB drop in memory usage.

-Yeah, it's Elasticsearch being too damn big.
+Yeah, it's Elasticsearch being too damn big and getting killed for it.

 ## What now?

 I tried tweaking Elasticsearch a bit, maybe running it on my Raspberry Pis instead, but I wasn't able to really do much.
 So, I shut it down and freed up 2.5 GB of memory across my entire cluster, which is 1/3 of what I use in total.
 Given that my cluster is composed of very small and low-powered devices, I don't think Elasticsearch is a very good option for me.
-I mean, it alone I'll have to look into more lightweight logging systems.
+I'll have to look into more lightweight logging systems.
+I've heard Loki is a good option, and there is a Fluentd plugin for it.